ETERNITY RING BUYING GUIDE

 In more recent years independent women have bought eternity-style rings (as well as cocktail rings) for themselves to wear on the right hand - hence the phrase 'right-hand ring'.

-Eternity style rings are also now popular with men and our wedding ring and civil partnership collection includes some fantastic models to choose from.
+Eternity style rings are growing in popularity with men too.
+Our men's diamond ring and civil partnership collection includes some fantastic designs to choose from.

 FULL OR HALF ETERNITY RING?

 There is no clear preference in this respect.
 Traditionalists may prefer the full eternity version as it represents a continuous - or 'infinite' - representation of love and commitment.
-The half eternity style is essentially the same when viewed from above and like for like is inevitably less expensive to buy.
+The half eternity style looks essentially the same when viewed from above but features fewer gemstones in overall.

 THINGS TO CONSIDER BEFORE YOU BUY

 If the eternity ring is to be worn next to the engagement ring it is important to consider how well it will nestle in.
-For example a wide engagement ring with a generous halo may require a narrower eternity ring or perhaps a 'cut out' style which is slightly curved to accomodate this.
+For example a wide engagement ring with a generous halo may require a narrower eternity ring or perhaps a shaped or cutaway style which is designed to accomodate this.

 Some ladies also prefer the smooth and slightly less obtrusive feel of the half eternity ring inside the grip of the hand, although this is only relevant in the case of a particularly heavy carat weight creation.
 One should also consider the setting of the gemstones.
 For those with very active lives a ring with high profile claw set diamonds will be more exposed than channel or rub over set.